applegrew/Ajax-Typeahead/README.markdown

 Ajax Typeahead
 ============

-Modifications to the Bootstrap Typeahead plugin to give it ajax capabilities
+Modifications to the Bootstrap Typeahead plugin to give it ajax capabilities.

+Modifications to trigger `preProcess` call even when ajax errors out.
+On error `preProcess()` will get all the arguments as documented for `jQuery.ajax`'s `error` argument.
+Second modification is to match the width of the drop-down menu with its target element.

 How to Use
 ----------